itatiN/test-node/README.md

 ### Problems
 - Customers need to make appointments but cannot know the available times
+- Customers cannot book an appointment at the same time

 ### What am I using?
 - Typescript